sopherapps/ckydb/implementations/go-ckydb/README.md

 # ckydb

-A simple fast memory-first thread-safe (or goroutine-safe for Go) key-value embedded database that persists data on disk.
+A simple fast memory-first thread-safe (or goroutine-safe for Go) prefix-value embedded database that persists data on disk.

 It is read as 'skydb' This the Golang implementation of ckydb